 - Where is it easiest for you to write?

 - When can you make the time for writing?

 Once you’ve answered these questions, you’ll have a good idea of what your ideal process looks like.
-If you’d like to make sure your process is as fast and efficient as possible—while also making your book the best—book call with us to see how we can help.
+If you’d like to make sure your process is as fast and efficient as possible—while also making your book the best—book a call with us to see how we can help.

 If you’re asking yourself how long it takes to write a book, you probably want to do it as fast and efficiently as possible.
-The first step to write a book is to ask yourself why you want to write a book.
+The first step to writing a book is to ask yourself why you want to write a book.

 Asking why you want to write a book may sound obvious, but the reason is likely more profound than you think.
 Ask “why” at least five times to figure out your deep-seated motivations.